Skip to content

 Repeat under Accounting with port 1813.

-2. Create the pre-auth ACL
+2. Create the redirect ACL

 3. Configure the guest WLAN